Prospective Student

 • When you contact me through email, make sure you explain why you think I am a potential good supervisor for your graduate studies.
 Explain why your research interests match mine.
 Show evidence.

-• This means you have to know a little bit of my work.
-Take a look at the papers I wrote and see if I am really a good fit for what you want to do.
+• This means you have to know a little bit about my work.
+Look at the papers I wrote and see if I am a good fit for what you want to do.

 • We expect PhD applicants to have a pretty good idea of what they want to do for their dissertation research.
 Briefly explain your overall research idea.

-• I usually reply to emails from prospective students fairly quickly.
-If I do not, it means you wrote a very general email and that you did not read the bullet points above.
+• I usually reply to emails from prospective students reasonably quickly.
+If I do not, it means you wrote a general email and did not pay attention the bullet points above.